 The Doctor of Philosophy is intended for students who wish to pursue research at the highest level; such research is expected to demonstrate significant originality and to make a substantial contribution to computing knowledge.
-For specific areas of interest in research in the School of Computing Sciences refer to the 'Research Areas' section.
+For specific areas of interest in research in the School of Computing Sciences, refer to the 'Research areas' section above.

 The Doctor of Philosophy degree is available on both a full-time and a parttime basis.
-Candidates who already possess a degree at the Master's level may be permitted to complete in two years if full-time, and three years if parttime.
-The maximum duration of enrolment is four years for full-time students and six years for part-time students.
+The normal duration of enrolment is three years for full-time attendance and six years for part-time attendance.
+Candidates who already possess a degree at the Master's level may be permitted to complete in two years of full-time research, or three years of parttime research.
+The maximum duration of enrolment is five years for full-time students and seven-and-a-half years for part-time students.

 The School of Computing Sciences has a strong preference for research work which proceeds at a full-time pace.
 This preference should not be seen as a deterrent to those students who wish to remain in employment.
 Students who are working in a full-time job are encouraged to select a topic for their research which is closely aligned with their professional work.
 Once such a topic has been selected, the School usually requires that the student's employer provide a statement to the effect that at least half of the student's working week will be devoted to work which is directly relevant to the research.
-The student is then expected to contribute some of his or her own time to the project which brings the total number of hours devoted to research within that expected of full-time attendance.
+The student is then expected to contribute some of his or her own time to the project so that the total number of hours devoted to research is that expected of full-time attendance.